 Istanbul has an extensive and efficient rail, metro and tram system that serves most of the European side and extends to the Asian side.
 There are also metered taxis as well as Uber services.

-- You can purchase an Istanbul Card at the airport kiosk and take the metro from the airport into the city.
-The Istanbul card can be used for the metro, the tram as well as the funiculars in Beyoglu.
+- You can purchase an Istanbulkart (a rechargeable travel pass) at an airport kiosk and take the metro or bus from the airport into the city.
+The Istanbulkart can be used for the metro, the tram as well as the funiculars in Beyoğlu.
 One card can be used for a solo traveller, a couple or family too as long as there is sufficient credit to swipe for each person for every journey.

-- A tram line operates in the Sultanahmet side and passes most of the tourist sites and the one on the Beyoglu side was being upgraded during my last visit.
+- A tram line operates in the Sultanahmet side and passes most of the tourist sites and the Heritage tram on the Beyoğlu side was being upgraded during my last visit.

 - The tourism industry in Istanbul is one of the most organized industries I have encountered.
 Any tour can be booked from most hotels including overnight trips to other cities.
 The hotel pick-ups are timely and transportation is in air-conditioned coaches with knowledgeable tour guides.
 The only thing I would not recommend are the dinners that the travel desk can organize, often with transportation to touristy type restaurants.
 The food is often ridiculously expensive and not very good quality or value for money.